MegaMosquito/achatina/README.md

 - run `make run` (or some other target) -- the `run` target will build and then run the CPU-only example (so it should work on almost any device, ARM32v6 and up, ARM64, and x86)
 - when everything finishes building and comes up, point your browser to port `5200` on this host machine, i.e., go to: `http://ipaddress:5200/` (e.g., `http://localhost:5200/` if you are running the browser on the same machine).

-For more info, read the `README.md` files (here at the top, and in each of the `plugin` subdirectories).
-Also read the Makefiles in each of these directories to see how the Docker containers are started, and the environment variables you can use to configure them differently (e.g., for a local camera on a different path than `/dev/video0`, or for any compatible remote webcam service).
+For more info, read the Makefiles in each of these directories to see how the Docker containers are started, and the environment variables you can use to configure them differently (e.g., for a local camera on a different path than `/dev/video0`, or for any compatible remote webcam service).

 ## More Details